berkeley-scf/r-bootcamp-fall-2019/README.md

 ### Overview

-This is the website for the sixth annual R bootcamp at Berkeley.
+This is the website for the seventh annual R bootcamp at Berkeley.
 The bootcamp will be an intensive two-day introduction to R using RStudio.
 Topics will include:

  * R basics - reading and manipulating data, working with R data objects, doing calculations, making plots
  * programming in R